seliverstov/convai_sample_bot/README.md

 # Sample bot for convai.io challenge
 Bot demonstrates how to use RouterBot API to communicate with telegram users.
-Bot support only one dialogue at a time and should be used only for testing purpose.
-Do not run more then one instance of bot.py with same BOT_ID.
+Bot supports only one dialogue at a time and should be used only for testing purpose.
+Do not run more then one instance of bot with same BOT_ID.

 ## Clone repo
 ```sh